dbashford/mimosa-web-package/README.md

 * Remove the directory at `webPackage.outPath` if it already exists
 * Copy your entire project to the `webPackage.outPath` folder, omitting anything you have listed in `webPackage.exclude`
+* Re-write the package.json to not include any mimosa packages in the `package.json` `depedencies` array.
 * Write the parts of the fully-resolved and blown out `mimosa-config` that pertain to the server to the `webPackage.outPath` as `config.json`.
 Will set some config values, like live reload to production level settings.
 Will also turn normally absolute `mimosa-config` paths relative.
 * Write a simple `app.js` file to `webPackage.outPath`.  `app.js` exists to be a starting point for your app when Mimosa is not available to invoke your server.
 It simply reads the config, and calls your server.startServer method passing the config.
 * runs NPM install from inside the `webpackage.outPath`